Choosing the Best Sling for Winter Carrying

 This was Oscha CEO, Zoe’s, favourite method when she was carrying her kids.
 Making sure everyone is bundled up and cosy, with coats, booties, gloves and hats for the kids.

-Double hammock is a nice carry for this method as you get wrapped up too.
+A Double Hammock is a nice carry for this method as you get wrapped up too.
 Again, make sure that you are achieving a snug carry when using this method.

 An oversized hoodie or cardigan can be worn over the top of both of you to make this method even more toasty!